golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/shotoverpower.md

   <div class="col-lg-8 col-lg-offset-2 col-md-10 col-md-offset-1 col-sm-12">
     <h4>What is this and why should I care?</h4>
     <p>
-      Watching guides on how to play holes in the tournament is a great way to improve your finishing position.
+      Watching guides on how to play holes in a tournament is a great way to improve your finishing position.
 However, not every tutorial uses the same clubs that you have.
 This can make it tricky to judge what adjustments you need to make in terms of balls and over powering your shot to try and mimic the land zone you see in the guide.
 That's where this